Bin Wang obtained her Ph.D. (2004) from the Department of

-D. Oleschuk and J. Hugh Horton, spanned the areas of analytical chemistry,
+D. Oleschuk and J. Hugh Horton spanned the areas of analytical chemistry,

-nanotechnology and surface chemistry, which involved developing polymer
+nanotechnology, and surface chemistry, which involved developing polymer

 modification of polymer surfaces for specific microfluidic applications.